 What Are The Benefits For My Health?

 As stated previously, not only is Vitamin B12 good for weight loss and energy, but it also can help with other neurological disorders such as dementia or even other disorders such as pernicious anemia due to its role in the production of healthy red blood cells.

 What Should I Look Out For If An Office Is Promoting B12?

-Prior to starting on Vitamin B12 injections, a thorough health history and consultation is conducted to ensure that Vitamin B12 is safe and appropriate for your use and that it can benefit your health.
-Give us a call at 410-368-0420 to book an appointment or you can schedule an appointment here online.
+Prior to starting on Vitamin B12 injections, a thorough health history and consultation are conducted to ensure that Vitamin B12 is safe and appropriate for your use and that it can benefit your health.
+Give us a call at 410-368-0420 to book an appointment or make an appointment here online.